Appdynamics/hipchat-alerting-extension/README.md

 ### Prerequisites

-- You have a HipChat Account.
+- You have a HipChat v2 Account.
+HipChat v1 is not supported.
 - You have a chat room created (and active) to send alert messages to.
 - You have either admin or notifications auth_token authorized to make hipchat API calls.